 More prosaically, there are indeed tangible and unmistakable signs:

-- Almost every day, the Web welcomes many new blogs on men’s style in France, Europe and over, apart from the online versions of the main magazines on the subject, such as The Rake and GQ.
+– Almost every day, the Web welcomes many new blogs on men’s style in France, Europe and beyond, apart from the online versions of the main magazines on the subject, such as The Rake and GQ.

 – The increasing number of publications on masculine style: James Sherwood’s Savile Row, Anderson & Sheppard’s A style is born, Bruce Boyer’s Enduring Style and Hand of the Artisan published along with The Rake, to name just a few.

 – The exponential emergence of new shoemakers.
 Just in France, every quarter sees the establishment of a new label.
 Leafing through the guide published by Pointures magazine (loved by Dandy’s editorial staff) will suffice to really seize the scope of this trend.
 In addition, high end multi-label shops such as Blake and Goodyear, as well as glazing workshops are blossoming throughout France.

 – The innumerable new small brands offering online “capsule” micro-collections aimed at über-niches of masculine elegance: Balibaris (neckties), Cuisse de Grenouille (neckties, belts and socks) and Mes Chaussettes Rouges (luxury socks made by the Vatican’s supplier).